cif/handlebar-rider/README.md

 # handlebar-rider
 ================

-Command line tool that will watch a handlebars template directory pre-compile containing handlebars template files and concatenate them into a single javascript file in build/public.
+This is a module and command line tool that will compile/watch a handlebars template directory and pre-compile any handlebars template files then concatenate them into a single javascript file.

 The directory structure you use will namespace the templates with ['directory/template'] as with JST et all

 ## Install:

     npm install -g handlebar-rider

 ## Command line usage: